-1. Some retail pharmacies in our network allow you to get a long-term supply of maintenance drugs.
-Your Pharmacy Directory tells you which pharmacies in our network can give you a long-term supply of maintenance drugs.
-You can also call Member Services for more information (phone numbers are printed on the back cover of this booklet).
+1. Your Pharmacy Directory tells you which pharmacies in our network can give you a long-term supply of maintenance drugs.
+You can also call Member Services for more information.

 Section 2.4 When can you use a pharmacy that is not in the plan's network?